women-in-ai-ireland/October-2020-WaiLEARN-Detecting-COVID-19/README.md

 ![alt text](https://github.com/women-in-ai-ireland/October-2020-WaiLEARN-003/blob/master/2.png)

 ### COVID to Non-COVID cases:
-In this dataset, when the undefined cases are removed, we are left with 584 cases of COVID-19 and 260 cases of non-COVID outcomes.
+If the undefined cases are removed, we are left with *584 cases of COVID-19* and 260 cases of non-COVID outcomes.

-### COVID-19 by Gender:
-If we look into the breakdown of cases across gender, there is a slightly higher incidence among males, with almost double the number of males being diagnosed with COVID-19 compared to females.
+When we look into the breakdown of cases across *gender*, there is a slightly higher incidence among males, with almost double the number of males being diagnosed with COVID-19 compared to females.

-### Offset for COVID and Non-COVID presentation:
-We can deduce that patients who have a COVID-positive diagnosis presented on average 4 days later at a hospital, whereas it took non-COVID patients 8 days to present.
+Looking at the *offset*, patients who have a COVID-positive diagnosis presented on average 4 days later at a hospital, whereas it took non-COVID patients 8 days to present.
 This could potentially be due to the fact that COVID-positive patients had more severe symptoms and thus were admitted to hospital sooner.

-### Survival Rates for COVID and Non-COVID patients:
-Finally, in terms of survival for those diagnosed with COVID and other Non-COVID conditions, we observe a larger number of COVID-positive patients who do not survive, compared to non-COVID patients.
+Finally, in terms of *survival* for those diagnosed with COVID and other Non-COVID conditions, we observe a larger number of COVID-positive patients who do not survive, compared to non-COVID patients.
 However, there are only 120 values for ‘survival’ in the cleaned dataset, with the remaining outcomes unknown.

-Our initial intention was to perform a binary classification of COVID and Non-COVID classes based on the metadata.
-Unfortunately, the high percentage of missing data in this dataset meant this was not a viable endeavour.

 ### Age Distribution of Patients